How to Prep Your Store for Peak Shipping Season + What to Expect

 Peak shipping season refers to the time of year (Q4, or October through December) when order and shipment volume see an influx, leading to more orders to fulfil and returns to process, due to the busy holiday shopping season surrounding popular shopping days including Black Friday, Cyber Monday, and general gift-giving leading up to Christmas.

-During this time, supply chain efficiencies can get disrupted as online brands try to keep up with demand, managing inventory and fulfiling a high volume of orders, while shipping couriers become busier than usual, working hard to deliver packages on time.
+During this time, supply chain efficiencies can get disrupted as online brands try to keep up with demand, managing inventory and fulfilling a high volume of orders, while shipping couriers become busier than usual, working hard to deliver packages on time.

 When does peak shipping season start & finish?